lucasnobre212/asana_integration/README.md

 exchange the Refresh Token for a new Bearer Token

 ### State generation
-We are sending a random state to the User Authorization Endpoint to improve security.
+We are sending a random state to the Credential Authorization Endpoint to improve security.
 Resource: https://auth0.com/docs/protocols/state-parameters

 Note: I will be actually using Asana's official Python package. https://github.com/Asana/python-asana/